danielpersia/danielpersia.github.io/_pages/translations.md

 U.S. Department of Energy Solar Decathlon: Paraná Team, Piraquara School.
 Building a Sustainable School, Elementary Division.
 Federal University of Paraná.
 2019.

-For more on the project: [UFPR article (in Portuguese)](https://ufpr.br/escola-mais-sustentavel-projetada-pela-ufpr-com-tecnologia-inedita-deve-ser-construida-em-piraquara/) and [3D school rendering](https://www.youtube.com/watch?v=2mwXJ2FAIv0).
+For more about the project: [UFPR article (in Portuguese)](https://ufpr.br/escola-mais-sustentavel-projetada-pela-ufpr-com-tecnologia-inedita-deve-ser-construida-em-piraquara/) and [3D school rendering](https://www.youtube.com/watch?v=2mwXJ2FAIv0).

+For more about the program: [BuildingsNEXT Student Design Challenge (formerly Solar Decathlon)](https://www.solardecathlon.gov)

 ## Looking for a translator?